springone2gx2015/vehicle-fleet-demo/fleet-location-simulator/README.md

 ### fixture.json

 This is the main simulator fixture.
-Contains simulator settings (e.g. the speed pf the vehicle) as well as the actual path to be driven.
+Contains simulator settings (e.g. the speed of the vehicle) as well as the actual path to be driven.
 If you like to update the file hit the the Json endpoint: `http://localhost:8080/api/fixture` and copy the result to `fixture.json`.

 ## Building